 - $950 - Divorce Document Preparation (you are responsible for costs).
 This includes no representation beyond the initial consultation, drafting and providing you with customized paperwork to file with the court, and an in-depth session discussing the general process.

 The Law Office of Gregory Wilder, PLLC offers flat fees or contingent fees for most legal matters so you know exactly what you will be spending in legal fees even before you hire an attorney.
-The Law Office of Gregory Wilder, PLLC also offers very reasonable hourly rates if that is what you prefer (see the lawyer fee/rate page for details).
+The Law Office of Gregory Wilder, PLLC also offers very reasonable hourly rates if that is what you prefer.
 The Law Office of Gregory Wilder, PLLC is willing to cap fees or to mix fee arrangements in order to represent you.

-If you hire the Law Office of Gregory Wilder, PLLC on an hourly basis, there will usually be no charge for phone calls to you or from you (although we do bill for emails, letters, etc).
+If you hire the Law Office of Gregory Wilder, PLLC on an hourly basis, there will usually be no charge for phone calls to you or from you (although we do bill for emails, letters, texts, etc).
 Phone calls are, of course, included in flat fee representation.
-However, if you hire us on a contingency basis, and the contingency percentages on recovery do not apply, for whatever reason (like if you fire us mid-representation and we cannot recover the contingency percentage), you will be charged for phone calls.
+However, if you hire us on a contingency basis, and the contingency percentages on recovery do not apply, for whatever reason, you will be charged for all phone calls.